A beginner's guide to altaz mounts.

 Whether you want a straightforward push-pull system, one with Go-To, or one with dual arms, there is an altaz option out there for you.

-Single arms are the ‘standard’ but, as with EQ mounts, there are others:
+Single arms are the ‘standard’ type of altaz mount but, as is also the case with equatorial mounts, there are others:

 The TTS 160 Panther altaz mount from Track The Stars is a portable system that has all the same features and connectivity as other altaz Go-To systems, and with the addition of an optional ‘telescope rotator’ it can also be used for deep-sky astrophotography.